-“The best mentors can help us define and express our inner calling,” says Anthony Tjan, CEO of Boston venture capital firm Cue Ball Group and author of Good People.
-“But rarely can one person give you everything you need to grow.”
+“The best mentors can help us define and express our inner calling.” – Anthony Tjan, CEO of Boston venture capital firm Cue Ball Group and author of Good People.

-Immediately I was welcomed into a warm and friendly environment amongst a team of people that were willing to take me under their wing, share with me their wealth of experience and involve me in the opportunities they get exposed to every day.
+Immediately I was welcomed into a warm and friendly environment among a team of people that were willing to take me under their wing and involve me in the opportunities they get exposed to every day.